Legal Definition of restrictive covenant

 1 : a covenant acknowledged in a deed or lease that restricts the free use or occupancy of property (as by forbidding commercial use or types of structures) <one who purchases for value and without notice takes the land free from the restrictive covenant — American Jurisprudence 2d> Editor's note: For a restrictive covenant to run with the land it must be intended to do so by the original parties to it, it must directly concern the land itself and be enforceable, and there must be privity between the original parties and between the original and subsequent grantee.

 2 : covenant not to compete <restrictive covenants unenforceable upon physicians — Annotated Laws of Massachusetts>

 A restrictive covenant in a work contract must be reasonable to be enforceable, which means that it must be reasonably necessary to protect the legitimate interests of the employer or partnership, must not impose undue hardship on the individual concerned, and must not harm the public interest (as by causing undue restraint of trade).

-What made you look up restrictive covenant?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up restrictive covenant?
+Please tell us where you read or heard it (including the quote, if possible).